uyuni-project/uyuni/testsuite/README.md

 # Running the testsuite

-You can run the SUSE Manager testsuite [with sumaform](https://github.com/uyuni-project/sumaform/blob/master/README_TESTING.md#running-the-testsuite).
+You can run the Uyuni testsuite [with sumaform](https://github.com/uyuni-project/sumaform/blob/master/README_TESTING.md#running-the-testsuite).

-If you want to run the testsuite for [Uyuni](https://www.uyuni-project.org), nothing special needs to be done.
-The testuite will autodetect it.

 ## Core features, idempotency and tests order